Man Accidentally Burns Down Home After Trying To Kill Spider

 But one bloke thought the best way to clear out some spiderwebs underneath his home in Arizona was to use a blow torch.
 An actual blow torch.
 Look, spiders aren't the friendliest looking creatures but that is like bringing a rocket launcher to a knife fight.

-Unsurprisingly, the webs caught fire and it sparked a massive blaze, with the man having to carry and elderly woman out of the mobile home.
+Unsurprisingly, the webs caught fire and it sparked a massive blaze, with the man having to carry an elderly woman out of the mobile home.
 She was treated at the scene by paramedics after suffering minor injuries.

 Nearly two dozen firefighters battled the blaze for almost 12 minutes, but when their work was done, there was only a shell of a home remaining.

-He's not the first person to use an open flame to get rid of an eight-legged nightmare.
+And, belive it or not, he's not the first person to use an open flame to get rid of an eight-legged nightmare.
 A man in Seattle decided to combine a lighter with a spray paint can to create a makeshift blow torch to kill an unwanted creature in his laundry room.